Max-Renshaw/python-finance-summer-2026/README.md

 * **Visualization:** Plotly Graphic Objects (Interactive candlestick mapping and 2D spatial track coordinate plotting)

 ## Core Career Objectives
-This project was engineered ahead of starting Year 12 (Specializing in Mathematics, Further Mathematics, Physics, and Economics) to prepare for a future **Buy-Side Asset Management or Quantitative Finance Degree Apprenticeship**.
+This project was engineered ahead of starting Year 12 (Studying Mathematics, Further Mathematics, Physics, and Economics) to prepare for a future **Asset Management or Quantitative Finance Degree Apprenticeship**.